-The City of Ann Arbor assess the condition of underlying culverts along the route of planned road projects to determine repair and maintenance needs.
+The City of Ann Arbor plans replacement and rehabilitation of culvert assets along the route of planned road projects or as defects are found during routine inspections.
 Ann Arbor looks for opportunities to coordinate stormwater and road projects to the extent possible through the Capital Improvements Plan (CIP) process.

 Ann Arbor has a stormwater utility which funds the repairs and replacements of culvert assets.